jedi453/Add_Template_Page_to_PDF/README.md

     2. Install Prerequisite packages: `apt install fzf pdftk curl -y`
     3. Make a directory(Folder) `bin` in your Home Directory(Folder): `mkdir ~/bin`
     4. Termux Storage Permissions: `termux-setup-storage`.
 You'll have to accept the Permission change.
 If you're not comfortable with this, this program won't work for now.
     5. Make a link in your Home directory to your Books directory/folder.
-Normally: `ln -s /sdcard/Books ~/Books`, but if you have your PDFs somewhere else, `/sdcard/Books` will have to be replaced with the correct location.
+Normally: `[ ! -l ~/Books ] && ln -s /sdcard/Books ~/Books || echo 'Failed to Create Books Link!'`, but if you have your PDFs somewhere else, `/sdcard/Books` will have to be replaced with the correct location.
-4. Make a Templates Folder.
-For now, they'll have to be in a sub-directory/folder named `Templates` within your Books folder you linked to so Normally Make a Folder Templates in your Books directory from the file explorer.
+    6. Make a link in your Home directory to your Templates directory/folder.
+Normally: `[ ! -l ~/Templates ] && ln -s /sdcard/noteTemplate ~/Templates || echo 'Failed to Create Templates Link!'`, but if you have your Template PDFs somewhere else, `/sdcard/noteTemplates` will have to be replaced with the correct location.
-5. Add Templates to that new Templates Folder/Directory (PDFs which you want to add the first page from to any PDF), Here's a good place to look to start: [Free Templates](https://www.inksandpens.com/post/ruled-paper-templates/).
+5. Add Templates (In PDF format) to that `noteTemplates` folder (or wherever you linked to on your internal storage) which you want to add as templates (Unfortunately for now, they have to be PDFs and only the first page is added).
+Here's a good place to look to start: [Free Templates](https://www.inksandpens.com/post/ruled-paper-templates/).
 Things like MDO I believe use A4 sized sheets, so scroll down for those Templates, otherwise, if you need US Letter sized, those are close to the top of the page.
 6. Download the script (In Termux): `curl -o ~/bin/pdf-ap -L 'https://raw.githubusercontent.com/jedi453/Add_Template_Page_to_PDF/main/pdf-ap'`
 7. Make the script runnable/executable in Termux: `chmod 0700 ~/bin/pdf-ap`